microsoft/rushjs.io-website/pages/commands/rush_rebuild.md

                         Run command in all projects with the specified version policy and all of their dependencies -f PROJECT2, --from PROJECT2
-                        Run command in all projects that directly or indirectly depend on the specified project. "." can be used as shorthand to specify the project in the current working directory.
+                        Run command in the specified project and all projects that directly or indirectly depend on the specified project. "." can be used as shorthand to specify the project in the current working directory.
   -v, --verbose         Display the logs during the build, rather than just
-                        displaying the build status summary
+                        displaying the build status summary --ignore-hooks        Skips execution of the "eventHooks" scripts defined in rush.json.
+Make sure you know what you are skipping.
 ```

 ### See Also